rh-mobb/documentation/docs/aro/private-cluster.md

 # ARO Quickstart - Private Cluster with JumpHost

-A Quickstart guide to deploying a Private Azure RedHat OpenShift cluster.
+A Quickstart guide to deploying a Private Azure Red Hat OpenShift cluster.

 > Once the cluster is running you will need a way to access the private network that ARO is deployed into.